ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/018-other-options.md

 #### Broadcast Finishes

-Assign a shortcut to run when a recording or broadcast finished.
+Assign a shortcut to run when a recording or broadcast finishes.
 For example, deactivate Do Not Disturb mode.
 This trigger will send the recorded file's path into the Shortcut.

 #### Ecamm Live Quits